-• For tips, FAQs, and other resources on how to complete registration and attestations on the SOC Application, visit the SOC Tips and Resources webpage.
-If any direct assistance is needed, contact:
+- a.
+Staff/Providers and Program Managers are required to attest to the accuracy of all SOC information monthly. - For tips, FAQs, and other resources on how to complete registration and attestations on the SOC Application, visit the SOC Tips and Resources webpage on the Optum Website.
+If direct assistance is needed, providers should contact the Optum Support Desk: